seungwoo-stat/rvMF/README.md

 More details to be added.

-This package will appear on CRAN shortly.
+Version 0.0.1 of this package will appear on CRAN shortly.
 To install and use the package:

 ``` r
 devtools::install_github("seungwoo-stat/rvMF")